-To create Power BI Maps you need data to work with, so you can download the excel workbook template from the below link which is used for this example.
+To create Map you need data to work with, so you can download the excel workbook template from the below link which is used for this example.

 How to Create a Maps in Power BI?

-Download the workbook to use it to create power BI Map visual and follow below steps to create your first visual on Maps.
+Download the workbook to use it to Map visual and follow the below steps to create your first visual on Maps.

 Step 1: Open Power BI software.